JunquanSu/JunquanSu/numerical-tools/hphc-teukolsky-solver.md

 We have developed an independent **time-domain solver for the Teukolsky equation in horizon-penetrating, hyperboloidally compactified (HPHC) coordinates**.

-The formulation evolves the spin-$s$ Teukolsky equation on a compactified domain extending from the black-hole horizon to future null infinity $\mathcal{I}^{+}$, allowing the retarded waveform to be extracted directly at null infinity without an additional large-radius extrapolation.
+The formulation evolves the spin-s Teukolsky equation on a compactified domain extending from the black-hole horizon to future null infinity $\mathcal{I}^{+}$, allowing the retarded waveform to be extracted directly at null infinity without an additional large-radius extrapolation.

 ## Features